Chelswebdev/Chelswebdev/README.md

 I enjoy working with data to find patterns, tell stories, and support better decision making.
 I am passionate about turning raw data into visuals that make complex information simple and actionable.

-I am currently seeking a data analyst role where I can contribute to a team, grow my technical skills, and help organizations make sense of their data.
+I am currently looking for opportunities in data analytics where I can contribute to a team, grow my technical skills, and help organizations make sense of their data.

 ##  Projects
 ### HR Data Analysis Dashboard